 SUMMARY OF THE FOREST MANAGEMENT PLAN OF KAPIT FMU (2017-2022)

 The Forest Management Plan (FMP) for Forest Timber Licence (FTL) No. T/3491, KAPIT Forest Management Unit (FMU) has been approved by Forest Department Sarawak on 17th April 2017 [Ref: DF.972.133(Jld.6)-49].
-Addendum to update the FMP with new information from EIA, SIA and data obtained from monitoring activities conducted by the FMU was submitted to FDS on 26th April 2019 [Ref: SFM/MM/2019/(9)].
+Addendum to update the FMP with new information such as gross area, AAC result, local settlement list and map, growing timber stock and latest information of the representative of existing forest ecosystem was submitted to FDS on 4th June 2020 [Ref: SFM/MM/2020/(6)] and approved by Director of Forest Sarawak vide letter ref (37)JHS/600-3/7/110/Jld.3 dated on 29 June 2020.
 Summary of the updated FMP as follow;

 1.Background of Management Area